JensForstmann/tmt2/README.md

   - `.ready` - set your team as ready (alias `.rdy`)
   - `.unready` - set your team as not ready (alias `.unrdy`)
 - during the match
-  - `.pause` - pause the match at the next freezetime
+  - `.pause` - pause the match at the next freezetime (alias `.tech`)
   - `.unpause` - set your team as ready (alias `.ready` & `.rdy`)
+  - `.tac` - like pause, but uses up a tactical timeout for that team (same as calling an ingame vote for a tactical timeout)